fossas/spectrometer/docs/strategies/gradle.md

 This init script is implemented [here](https://github.com/fossas/spectrometer/blob/master/scripts/jsondeps.gradle) and bundled into the CLI during compilation.

 The script works by iterating through configurations, resolving their dependencies, and then serializing those dependencies into JSON.

-Currently, this script only reports dependencies in the `default` configuration of each subproject.

 ### Parsing `gradle :dependencies`